-This policy will apply to all projects/programs undertaken as part of the Bank's Corporate Social Responsibility activities and will be developed, reviewed, and updated and is also in line with Section 135 of Companies Act,2013 and Companies (Corporate Social Responsibility) Rules,2014, as amended from time to time ('the Act).
+This policy applies to all projects/programs undertaken as part of the Bank's Corporate Social Responsibility activities and is developed, reviewed, and updated.
+It is also in line with Section 135 of the Companies Act, 2013 and the Companies (Corporate Social Responsibility) Rules, 2014, as amended from time to time (the Act).